• Skip to main content

 Ingredients for making skillet peach cobbler arranged on a pink surface.

 • Peaches.
 This recipe calls for ripe, fresh peaches.
-Choose peaches that are firm but give a little when gently squeezed.
+Choose firm peaches that give a little when gently squeezed.
 Very hard peaches are not yet ripe and mushy peaches are past their prime.
 You may substitute canned peaches but will not need to cook them on the stovetop.
+You don't want to miss our spiced peach butter recipe!

 • Spices.
 I love the warmth and subtle spice that cinnamon, nutmeg, and clove give to this peach cobbler.
-However, if you find these spices overpowering, feel free to use less or omit any of them.
+However, if you find these spices overpowering, use less or omit some or all of them.

 • Cornmeal.
-Cornmeal is combined with flour for the cakey cobbler crust and gives it a delicious and interesting texture and flavor.
+Cornmeal is combined with flour for the cakey cobbler crust, giving it a delicious and interesting texture and flavor.
 I recommend either yellow or white fine stone-ground cornmeal.
 You may also omit the cornmeal and make the crust using just flour.
+If you love the texture of cornmeal, you don't want to miss our blueberry cornbread recipe.

 • Buttermilk.
 While the crust can be made using regular whole milk, buttermilk makes it extra tender and adds a subtle tanginess that is so good!
 Whole or low-fat buttermilk works great.